yosefrow/scalable-eks/README.md

 4. Generate messages for the queue using instructions above
 5. Observe that scalable-nginx scales up to 10
 6. Delete 5 messages from the queue using instructions above
 7. Observe that after cooldown time (5 min) with no sqs activity, keda hpa scales down to min.
+(Targets = 500m/1)
 8. Observe that after auto scaledown, hpa scales back up to 5 to match the number of messages in the queue